matthewklim/us-agriculture/README.md

 ## Approach and Design Workflow

-I tried to keep in mind the overall end goal for every step of the workflow.
+Keep in mind the overall end goal for every step of the process.
 Thinking about the final dashboard output, the software tool needed to handle plotting county level data.
+Staying within a defined scope and considering what questions an end user would want to answer.
+Enabling reusable work as much as possible.

 ## 1. Data Preparation and Cleansing